smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 {: #4g-scone title="SCONE Integration within the 4G Network"}

 # SCONE Manageability & Operational considerations
-SCONE is designed to operate indepdent of transport-layer congestion control algorithms.
+SCONE protocol is designed to operate indepdent of transport-layer congestion control algorithms.
 It simply provides a signaling path at the network/user plane boundary rather than per-flow congestion feedback and is explicitly designed to work in 3GPP / operator-controlled domains, where the UPF or another network function can generate the throughput advisory.
 Towards that goal, this section describes how the SCONE protocol can be deployed and managed within 3GPP networks, including support for SCONE packets over established PDU sessions.

 ## 3GPP defined PDU Session establishment procedures